Easter Cookies with a classic sugar cookie dough drizzled with an easy buttercream vanilla icing and lots of cute sprinkles.

 - Heat oven to 400 degrees, and bake 10-12 minutes until edges are lightly browned.

-- Cool the cookies completely, then decorate.
+- Cool the cookies completely on their baking tray or a wire rack, and then decorate.

 Vanilla Buttercream